Best Poems about exile (22)

 Discover the top poems about exile on The Poet's Place.

-To learn to transport by the pain by Emily Dickinson · 6 ♥
+Climbing to reach the costly Hearts by Emily Dickinson · 12 ♥

 No mundo poucos annos e cansados by Luís Vaz de Camões · 2 ♥